-2566 TRIGONOMETRY
+2566 PRE-CALCULUS: TRIGONOMETRY

 Trigonometry provides students with the skills and understandings that are necessary for advanced manipulation of angles and measurement.
 Trigonometry provides the foundation for common periodic functions that are encountered many disciplines, including music, engineering, medicine, and finance (and nearly all other STEM disciplines).
 Trigonometry consists of seven critical areas: Conics, Unit Circle, Geometry, Periodic Functions, Identities, Polar Coordinates, and Vectors.
 Student will also advance their understanding of imaginary numbers through an investigation of complex numbers and polar coordinates.
 A strong understanding of complex and imaginary numbers is a necessity for fields such as engineering and computer programming.
-The use of a calculator will be required for this course.
-It is highly recommended that a student have his/her own graphing calculator.
-The TI-83, TI-84, TI-84 Plus, or TI-Nspire is preferred.
-If a student chooses to use another model or version, then the student will be responsible for learning how to use it for various class applications.
+Students will use various computer apps, which are appropriate for the material being taught.
 In order to participate in this level of Trigonometry, a student must have earned an A or B in Algebra II Honors or have the recommendation of his/her Algebra II teacher.